How many died building the humber bridge

 The construction of the Humber Bridge began in July 1972 and took seven years to complete.
 This iconic structure was built to connect the banks of the Humber Estuary in Hull and Hessle, providing a vital transportation link for the local communities and the surrounding region.

-See also How many months until halloween
+See also How many knees does a spider have

 The Need for a Bridge